Sage-Bionetworks-IT/lambda-mips-api/README.md

 A couple query-string parameters are available to configure response output.

-An `enable_code_filter` parameter is available for the `/accounts` endpoint to optionally remove inactive codes and `CodesToOmit`, as well as inject a "No Program" code with a value from the `NoProgramCode` parameter.
+An `enable_code_filter` parameter is available for the `/accounts` endpoint to optionally remove inactive codes and `CodesToOmit`.
 Defining any non-false value for this parameter will enable it.

 An `enable_other_code` parameter is available for either endpoint to optionally include an "Other" entry in the output with a value from the `OtherCode` parameter.
+Defining any non-false value for this parameter will enable it.

+A `disable_no_program_code` parameter is available for either endpoint to optionally exclude a "No Program" entry from the output, otherwise it will be injected with a value from the `NoProgramCode` parameter.
 Defining any non-false value for this parameter will enable it.

 A `limit` parameter is available for either endpoint to restrict the number of items returned.
 This value must be a positive integer, a value of zero